Suleiman II (Ottoman sultan)

 Suleiman II (سليمان ثانى Süleymān-i sānī; II.
 Süleyman; 15 April 1642 – 22 June 1691) was the sultan of the Ottoman Empire from 1687 to 1691.
-After being brought to the throne by an armed mutiny, Suleiman and his grand vizier Fazıl Mustafa Pasha were successfully able to turn the tide of the War of the Holy League, reconquering Belgrade in 1690, as well as carrying out significant fiscal and military reforms.
+After being brought to the throne by an armed mutiny, Suleiman and his grand vizier Fazıl Mustafa Pasha were successfully able to turn the tide of the War of the Holy League, reconquering Belgrade in 1690, carrying out significant fiscal and military reforms.

 Early life

 Suleiman II was born on 15 April 1642 at Topkapı Palace in Constantinople, the son of Sultan Ibrahim and Saliha Dilaşub Sultan, a Serb woman originally named Katarina.
 Suleiman was only 3 months younger than his half-brother Mehmed IV, who was born on 2 January 1642.
 After the deposition and execution of his father in 1648, Suleiman's half-brother Mehmed came to the throne.
 On 21 October 1649, Suleiman along with his brothers Mehmed and Ahmed were circumcised.

 In 1651, Suleiman was confined in the Kafes, a luxurious prison for royal princes within Topkapı Palace.
 This was done to avoid a rebellion.
 He stayed there for 36 years until he took the throne in 1687.